Chevone Marsh: Cavalier

 He played for Cavalier in the Jamaica National Premier League in the 2012-13 season.

 Kokkolan Palloveikot

 In April 2016 Marsh went on a trial stint in Finland which sparks controversy with the then Jamaica national team coach Winfried "Winnie" Schäfer who wanted marsh for a friendly international with Chile.
-Marsh apoted to go to Finland and sign with Kokkolan Palloveikot in the Finnish Ykkönen league.
+Marsh opted to go to Finland and sign with Kokkolan Palloveikot in the Finnish Ykkönen league.

 Chalatenango

 In January 2021, Marsh joined Chalatenango in El Salvador.

 A.D.R.
 Jicaral

 In July 2021, Marsh moved to Costa Rica and signed with A.D.R.
 Jicaral.

 Chattanooga Red Wolves

 Marsh joined USL League One side Chattanooga Red Wolves on 18 January 2023.

+Greenville Triumph

+In January 2025, Marsh signed with Greenville Triumph.

 International career

 Marsh was in the national under 20 training squad for the under 20 World Cup in Turkey.
 Marsh represented Jamaica in under 20s qualifiers in Mexico, Jamaica did not qualify but Marsh scored their only goal at the tournament.

 Marsh is in the Jamaican squad for WCF qualifiers against Costa Rica for the 2018 World Cup in Russia.
 Marsh made his senior national team debut on 7 October versus Saudi Arabia in Jeedah.